XtromAI/Local-Journal/README.md

 - **Clean Architecture**: Maintainable, testable code structure
 - **Local Vector Processing**: Privacy-preserving AI context retrieval

-## 🚀 Getting Started
+## 🚀 Future Usage / Implementation Plan

-### Prerequisites
+### Prerequisites (Planned)
 - Flutter SDK 3.x or later
 - Android Studio / VS Code with Flutter extensions
 - Google Gemini API key

-### Installation
+### Installation (Planned)
 1. Clone the repository
 2. Install dependencies: `flutter pub get`
 3. Run the application: `flutter run`
-4. Enter your Gemini API key during onboarding
+4. Enter Gemini API key during onboarding

 ## 🛡️ Privacy Commitment

-Local Journal is built with privacy as the foundation:
+Local Journal is designed with privacy as the foundation:

-- **Opt-in Analytics**: We may collect anonymous usage data only if you choose to opt in, helping improve the experience for our entire community
+- **Opt-in Analytics**: Anonymous usage data only if opted in
-- **Privacy-First Telemetry**: Anonymous crash reports and performance data collected only with your explicit consent
+- **Privacy-First Telemetry**: Anonymous crash reports only with explicit consent
 - **No Account Required**: No sign-up, no user profiles, no cloud accounts
-- **Data Ownership**: You own and control all your data
+- **Data Ownership**: User owns and controls all data
 - **Transparent Processing**: Open source codebase for full transparency

-## 📱 Supported Platforms
+## 📱 Supported Platforms (Target)

-- **Android**: Primary platform (Google Play Store)
+- **Android**: Primary platform
 - **iOS**: Planned future release
 - **Web & Desktop**: Future expansion using same Flutter codebase

 ## 🤝 Contributing

-We welcome contributions that align with our privacy-first philosophy!
-Please see our [Copilot Instructions](.github/copilot-instructions.md) for detailed development guidelines and architecture patterns.

-### Development Guidelines
-- Maintain local-only data processing
-- Follow Clean Architecture patterns
-- Prioritize user privacy in all features
-- Write comprehensive tests for privacy-critical components
-- Ensure offline functionality for core features
+This is currently a solo design project.
+Feedback on the architecture and product direction is welcome!

 ## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project design is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## 🌟 Vision